hairyo/hairyo.github.io/README.md

 # About This Repository

-This is hairyo's homepage: https://hairyo.github.io/
+This is schoolmizzy's homepage: https://schoolmizzy.github.io/

 ## Using Theme
 URL: https://github.com/h01000110/windows-95